July 12, 2016 – Notice of Alteration submission and review process update

 March 1, 2013 – Public Registry Change in Location

-Effective immediately, the Main Public Registry located at the Conservation and Water Stewardship Library at 123 Main Street in Winnipeg has moved to the Legislative Library at 200 Vaughn Street in Winnipeg.
+Effective immediately, the Main Public Registry located at the Sustainable Development Library at 123 Main Street in Winnipeg has moved to the Legislative Library at 200 Vaughn Street in Winnipeg.